tmswfrk/bicycle-water-cooler/content/travel/Italy/Cipressa_Poggio/index.md

 {{< img 2 cipressa_sign cipressa_descent >}}

 # Poggio
 After getting back on the main road, I headed towards the next climb, the Poggio.
-On the way, I stopped briefly at a [Carrefour](https://goo.gl/maps/F5ifgbVy1DFZntfBA) to get some water, where the guy at the front watched my bike.
-It was fun chatting with him, as he talked fondly of watching [Peter Sagan](https://en.wikipedia.org/wiki/Peter_Sagan) descend during a previous event that went through here.
+On the way, I stopped briefly at a {{< link text="Carrefour" url="https://goo.gl/maps/F5ifgbVy1DFZntfBA" >}} to get some water, where the guy at the front watched my bike.
+It was fun chatting with him, as he talked fondly of watching {{< link text="Peter Sagan" url="https://en.wikipedia.org/wiki/Peter_Sagan" >}} descend during a previous event that went through here.
 I always love talking with the locals in unique places that I don't think I'd normally ever be in.

 I can understand why the Poggio is such an iconic climb.
 It's not steep, isn't long, and isn't even particularly beautiful.
 But it's one of those perfect, smaller climbs that let you go as hard as you can.
 Usually gears are available for you in the right ranges and you can really choose to take it easy or just really push yourself as part of either training or an event.